Machinery Breakdown coverage – ISR vs standalone insurance

 Under an ISR policy, cover would be sub-limited, however Business Interruption cover will be included in the form of expediting expenses (up to 50% of the repairs to bring the insured back to where they were prior to the loss.
 This would cover expenses incurred to continue production (for manufacturing risks) in order to minimise any reduction in output and income.
 The exclusions under ISR are more restrictive.
 Of utmost importance here, is the definition of machinery and equipment breakdown in the policy wording.

-Under a standalone Machinery/Equipment Breakdown policy, there are more options available to the client and a broader definition in policy wording.
+Under a standalone Machinery/Equipment Breakdown policy, there are more options available to the customer and a broader definition in policy wording.

 Standalone Policy Coverage